paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 ## Why do we need to calibrate?

-BG readings sent by your sensor are so called "raw" values and the accuracy of these raw values depend on many things.
+SG readings sent by your sensor are so called "raw" values and the accuracy of these raw values depend on many things.
 Typical variables that have an impact are the time of how long the sensor has been attached to your skin; sensors are typically less accurate "right out of the box" and also 1-3 days before they expire.
 This is a natural behaviour of sensors and is completely normal.
 You might have also inserted the sensor into an area on your skin where it's harder for the sensor to get accurate readings.
 Also even sensors themselves vary; sometimes you get an accurate one which behaves nicely the whole time it is inserted and throughout the BG range, the other time the sensor can be all over the place and might even stop working before the official usage period ends.

-If you find that you are not happy with the (non-calibrated) accuracy of your current sensor, the calibration methods provided by xDrip4iOS help you to mitigate the above mentioned variables to make the BG readings much more accurate.
+All this means that if you find that you are not happy with the (non-calibrated) accuracy of your current sensor, the calibration methods provided by xDrip4iOS help you to mitigate the above mentioned variables to make the BG readings in the app much more accurate.

 !!!warning "Important"
-    **No calibration can accurate readings provided by a faulty/noisy sensor.** If the sensor is providing erratic and highly fluctuating values, it is impossible for any application to correct these and show accurate readings to the user.
+    **No calibration can accurate readings provided by a faulty/noisy sensor.** If the sensor is providing erratic and highly fluctuating SG values, it is impossible for any application to correct these and show accurate readings to the user.
 For this reason it might be difficult to calibrate, when a sensor is new and the readings have not yet steadied out.

 ___

 ## Algorithms and calibration methods

-xDrip4iOS application offers three different ways how the app interprets the raw BG values provided by the sensor.
+xDrip4iOS application offers three different ways how the app interprets the raw SG values provided by the sensor.
 Each xDrip4iOS user needs to consider that what is the best method for *themselves* to use.

 1. Libre algorithm *(basic)*
 2. xDrip algorithm with single-point calibration *(recommended)*